An infamous blackface performance by Tesla indicates to me the company is promoting a fantasy of robots that invokes a discussion of slavery.

 “We’re setting it such that it is at a mechanical level, at a physical level, you can run away from it and most likely overpower it”

-They are shackling it so it can’t run away, also making it easy to leave it behind?
+They are shackling it so it can’t run too far, making it easy to leave it behind, and also be overpowered?
 Come on.

 None of this makes any sense in terms of actual market needs, let alone actual security and safety controls (e.g. the “you” in his statement seems to imply a large white man).
 Musk claiming there will be “no shortage of labor” due to this robot announcement while in the next sentence saying “not yet though, because this robot doesn’t work ha ha ha” has to be evidence of an unhealthy mind.